 Paid work experience

 Students do not need to get written approval for work experience if they are being paid by their host organisation.
-Getting paid for your work (the legal minimum wage or higher) means you will be covered by the employer’s insurance.
+Getting paid for your work (the legal minimum wage or higher) means you should be covered by the employer’s insurance.
+Please check with your employer that you are covered by appropriate insurance before you commence any work.
+You should never work without adequate insurance coverage.

 Unpaid work experience